Anaminus/rbxmk/rbxmk/doc/USAGE.md

 place = rbxmk.input{rbxmk.path{"place.rbxl"}}
 ```

+Paths are formatted according to the current platform, so parsing paths directly
+should be avoided.
+Instead, use the file-related functions provided by the rbxmk
+library.

 ### Loading
 The [`rbxmk.load`](#user-content-load-function) function allows other scripts to
 be run from within a script.
 The first argument is the path to the script file.